vasilisalmpanis/42/kernel/S02/lectures/processes.md

 - Which of the following are potential valid sizes for struct thread_info: 4095, 4096, 4097?

     answer the size is 4096.

+# Kthreads

+sometimes drivers need to run in process context.
+This is why we have kthreads. they don't access userspace and they don't access files.